coderefinery/workshop-intro/video.md

 - We stream (twitch.tv) and record the workshop.
-- **Leave your video off** in the main room (but we should not capture it anyway)
+- **Leave your video off** in the main room (but we should not capture it anyway).
-- Your voice in the main room may be recorded and posted to YouTube
+- Your voice in the main room may be recorded and posted to YouTube.
 - **Breakout rooms are completely private**
 - HackMD content will be posted on the course page, without names.
-- All outputs are CC-BY
+- All outputs are CC-BY.

 ### Certificates